Learning Decentralized LLM Collaboration with Multi-Agent Actor Critic: Introduction

 Advanced LLMs have demonstrated remarkable capabilities in natural language understanding and generation \cite{gpt4, gemini, bai2023qwen, deepseek-r1}.
 This progress has driven growing efforts to transform them into autonomous agents \cite{yao2022react, liu2023agentbench, yang2024swe}.

-In this context, it is becoming popular to explore coordinating multiple LLMs to improve performance where agents are specified by roles, e.g., generators, planners, or verifiers \cite{autogen, dudebate, skreta2023verifier, chatdev, marti2025}.
-Building on the studies of Multi-Agent Systems (MAS) \cite{weiss1999multiagent, peterstonemas, van2008multi, yoavmas}, recent methods employ Multi-Agent Reinforcement Learning (MARL) to optimize their interactions \cite{liu2025spiral, liu2025selfplay, feng2025heterogeneous, chen2025improving, maft, wu2025collabllm}.
+In this context, it is becoming popular to explore coordinating multiple LLMs to improve performance where agents are specified by roles, e.g., generators, planners, or verifiers \cite{autogen, dudebate, skreta2023verifier, chatdev, marti2025, wang2026marti}.
+Building on the studies of Multi-Agent Systems (MAS) \cite{weiss1999multiagent, peterstonemas, van2008multi, yoavmas}, recent methods employ Multi-Agent Reinforcement Learning (MARL) to optimize their interactions \cite{liu2025spiral, liu2025selfplay, feng2025heterogeneous, chen2025improving, maft, wu2025collabllm, chen2026beyond, feng2026dr}.
 However, most existing approaches remain confined to predefined execution paradigms, which limits their applicability to broader settings.
 Moreover, these agents often rely on extensive inter-agent communication to accomplish tasks, requiring centralized execution, which results in limited scalability as well as potential privacy issues in larger-scale MAS.

-Decentralized systems have been studied for decades, where each agent is deployed separately and executes independently based on its own observations \cite{waldo1996note, ghosh2006distributed, decpomdp, marl-book}.
-Leveraging decentralized LLM agents to complete tasks is beneficial, as it reduces memory and storage pressure on each node and improves the efficiency \cite{huang2019gpipe, lepikhin2020gshard, douillard2023diloco, wu2025deserve}.
-However, how to effectively optimize these decentralized LLMs to collaborate remains an open question.
+Decentralized systems have been studied for decades, where each agent is deployed separately and executes independently based on its own observations \cite{waldo1996note, ghosh2006distributed, decpomdp, amato2024introduction}.
+Leveraging decentralized LLMs to complete tasks is beneficial, as it reduces memory and storage pressure on each node and improves the efficiency \cite{huang2019gpipe, lepikhin2020gshard, douillard2023diloco, wu2025deserve}.
+However, how to effectively optimize these decentralized LLM agents to collaborate remains an open question.

 Although Monte Carlo methods are widely adopted in RL fine-tuning due to their simplicity and efficiency \cite{li2023remax, rloo, deepseek-math, deepseek-r1, hureinforcepp, liu2026gdpo}, extending them to optimize multi-LLM collaboration faces many difficulties \cite{liao2025marft, marti2025, hong2025MGRPO, liu2025llmcollaborationmultiagentreinforcement}.
 Agents need to wait until the end of an episode to receive return signals with high variance.
 This leads to poor sample efficiency and limits practicality in long-horizon or episodic tasks \cite{rl}.